Beliavsky/Fortran-Tools/README.md

 [easy](https://github.com/urbanjost/easy): steps to setup a GitHub repository with fpm, and GitHub actions including ford(1) documentation and unit tests, by urbanjost

+[ezf](https://github.com/jabbalaci/ezf): tool that makes it easy to compile and launch a Fortran program, by Laszlo Szathmary.
+It discovers the dependencies among the used modules and compiles them in the correct order.

 [F90_makefile_builder](https://github.com/benjamin-pieczynski/F90_makefile_builder): Python program to build a makefile for a Fortran 90 program by searching through each module for dependencies, by Benjamin Pieczynski.
 The algorithm determines the order of the dependencies and builds the make file in the correct order.

 [Fab](https://github.com/metomi/fab): build system for Fortran and C projects.
 Initially designed to build the Met Office’s major scientific applications, LFRic and the UM.